AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/workfront-modules.md

   </tr> ID Enter the unique Workfront ID of the record that you want the module to delete.
 To get the ID, open the Workfront object in your browser and copy the text at the end of the URL after "ID=."
 For example: https://my.workfront.com/project/view?ID=5e43010c03286a2a555e1d0a75d6a86e
   <tr>
    <td>Record Type</td>
-   <td>Select the type of <span>Workfront</span> record that you want the module to <span>delete</span>.<!--
+   <td>Select the type of Workfront record that you want the module to delete.<!--
      Is this right?
 Or or you deleting a record FROM this record type, as it says in the legacy wf fusion wf article?
     --></td>
   </tr>
  </tbody>
 </table>

-See a list of the `Workfront` objects types for which you can use this module in [Object types available for each Workfront action module](#object2).
+See a list of the Workfront objects types for which you can use this module in [Object types available for each Workfront action module](#object2).

 #### Download Document

-This action module downloads a document from `Workfront`.
+This action module downloads a document from Workfront.

-You specify the ID of the `record`.
+You specify the ID of the record.

 The module returns the document's content, filename, file extension, and file size.
-You can map `this information` in subsequent modules in the scenario.
+You can map this information in subsequent modules in the scenario.

 When you are configuring this module, the following fields display.